zenorocha/liferay-learn/docs/dxp/7.x/en/installation-and-upgrades/installing-liferay/installing-liferay-on-an-application-server/installing-liferay-dxp-on-weblogic.md

 ## Deploy the WAR

-Follow these steps to deploy DXP:
+Follow these steps to deploy the DXP WAR file:

 1. Verify that the designated Managed Server where you're deploying DXP is shut down.
 1. In the Admin Server's console UI, select *Deployments* from the *Domain Structure* box on the left hand side.